codatio/codat-docs/docs/expenses/sync-process/transfer-transactions.md

 Sync for Expenses validates each transfer transaction involving foreign currency.
 We ensure that the combination of participating currencies will be accepted by the target accounting platform as a valid expense.
 You can read more about [transfers in foreign currency](/expenses/fx-management#transfers) and platform support for different expense types.

+### Updating transfer transaction
+In some cases, your customer may want to update an transfer transaction that was previously synced to their accounting platform.
+Use our PUT transfer transactions endpoint to edit the following parameters and reflect the change in the SMB's accounting software:

+- From Amount
+- To Amount
+- Date
 ---
 ## Read next